 … About the Restaurants

 Everything closes at 1 and stays closed until 5pm.
-Don’t try to eat a late lunch.
+Don’t try to eat a late lunch in the South of Italy.
 You’ll just end up starving and hangry by dinnertime.
 Especially if it’s Sunday: on Sundays, restaurants close at 1pm and stay closed all day long.
 Hope you’ve got a nonna to make you dinner or remembered to go grocery shopping, cuz otherwise you’re screwed.

 Order whatever the chef is making that day.
 Don’t even ask what it is.
 Don’t ask for substitutions.
 It’s the freshest thing on the menu, and you’ll eat it and you’ll like it.